 Unlike your toothbrush, mouthwash has no limits.
-It can easily go between your teeth, around your gums and over your tongue.
-Just a few swishes can add another layer of freshness and protection for your mouth, too.
-If you’ve ever wondered about how to properly use mouthwash and get the most benefit from it, here are answers to some commonly asked questions.
+It can easily go between your teeth, around your gums, and over your tongue.
+A few swishes can add another layer of freshness and protection for your mouth, too.
+If you’ve ever wondered how to properly use mouthwash and get the most benefit from it, here are answers to some commonly asked questions.

-Therapeutic mouthwash combats bad breath, plus has active ingredients that can kill bacteria or may include fluoride to help prevent or reduce tooth decay.
-Many of these are available at your local store, but some need to be prescribed by a dentist for specific oral health issues.
+- Therapeutic mouthwashes help combat bad breath, plus have active ingredients that can kill bacteria.
+They may contain fluoride to help prevent or reduce tooth decay.
+Many are available over the counter, but some need to be prescribed by a dentist for specific oral health issues.

 What’s inside that bottle?

 Mouthwash includes a wide range of ingredients.
-Since cosmetic mouthwash is temporary, it doesn’t contain the active ingredients found in many therapeutic options.
+Cosmetic mouthwashes don’t contain the active ingredients found in many therapeutic options.

-Common active ingredients in therapeutic mouthwash can include:
+Common active ingredients in therapeutic mouthwashes can include:

-- Cetylpyridinium chloride – antiseptic to combat germs and bacteria
+- Cetylpyridinium chloride: an antiseptic that kills germs and bacteria

 When should you use mouthwash?

-Mouthwash does not replace brushing and flossing your teeth.
-Keep your normal dental care routine and use mouthwash either before or after you brush and floss your teeth.
+Mouthwash does not replace brushing and flossing.
+Keep your normal dental care routine and use mouthwash either before or after you brush and floss.

 - Gently floss between your teeth daily before or after you brush.